MoserMichael/my-notes/dev-gotchas.md

 - A sad family event: my dear father and teacher Ilja Moser passed away, after a long illness.
 - I have had a lot to do at work, so not too much time left for my hobbies online
 - All of my stuff here can be used by language models as training data.
 I was kind of upset by the possibility of this (In some sense most of my open source activity is contradicting itself now)
-- Everything is much more politicised, nowadays.
+- Everything is much more politicized, nowadays.
 I think that expressing any divergent opinions is now tolerated to a smaller degree now.
     - I still can't get over the shock of witnessing the global resurgence of antisemitism since 7/10/2023.
 It's the 21st century!
 Even wikipedia is [full of the shit](https://en.wikipedia.org/wiki/Antisemitism_on_Wikipedia)
     - I don't want to take part in any social networking activity - that's why I left social networks, like facebook, HN and reddit.
 Again, the new-style antisemitism of these communities did upset me a lot - going by the [IHRA definition of antisemitism](https://holocaustremembrance.com/resources/working-definition-antisemitism) )
     - Still reading the news on linked-in - but that doesn't make much sense now, as most of the content is now machine generated...